bean-frog/pi-neopixel/README.md

 ### 1. Preparing Your Raspberry Pi

-- **Get a Raspberry Pi** and install Raspbian.
+- **Get a Raspberry Pi** and install Raspberry Pi OS.
 For detailed instructions, refer to the [Official RPi Instructions](https://www.raspberrypi.com/documentation/computers/getting-started.html).

 - Complete all the setup/installation steps and reboot when prompted.